International Admission: How to Apply

 - Pearsons - 58

-- Successful completion of English Composition at a regionally accredited College or University in the United States with a grade of B or higher.
-Must be a traditional in class format online classes will NOT be accepted.
+- Successful completion of English Composition at a regionally accredited College or University in the United States with a grade of C or higher.
+Must be a traditional in class format online classes NOT accepted.

 - International Baccalaureate: English A1 or A2 with grade of 3 or higher